latif-essam/react-native-mastery-showcase/README.md

 ---

-## Bonus Features Implemented:

-- **Theme Toggle**: Allows users to toggle between light and dark themes.
-- **About Screen**: Contains my contact information and personal details.
-- **Optimistic UI Updates**: Implemented for adding/editing/deleting posts.
-- **Pagination**: Posts are paginated and load more as you scroll.
-- **Search**: Users can search for posts by title.

----

-## Conclusion:
+## Conclusion

 This app demonstrates my ability to handle state management, implement RESTful APIs, and create a user-friendly interface using React Native.
 I have also implemented additional features like a theme toggle and an About section to showcase my skills in React Native development.

 ---

 **Thank you for reviewing my project.
-I look forward to the opportunity to work with the RayaGate team.**
+I hope it provides a comprehensive overview of my abilities and skills in React Native development.**